 We have lead this scheme, developed by Spitfire Bespoke Homes Ltd and IM Properties, which occupies the former site of the Elkington & Co.
 Electroplating works and subsequently Birmingham Museum of Science and Industry on Newhall Street and Charlotte Street.

-The scheme offers private rented sector (PRS) one- and two-bed apartments and townhouses plus a range of residential amenities including concierge services and residents’ lounge.
+The scheme offers private rented sector (PRS) one- and two-bedroomed apartments and townhouses plus a range of residential amenities including concierge services and residents’ lounge.

 The provision of new inclusive residential accommodation, combined with retail and commercial spaces all based around a public square that will link the city centre to the Jewellery Quarter, as well as the short stay accommodation already on the site, will create a lively and vibrant community conducive to the type of creative industry and thinking already present within the Jewellery Quarter and which the Big City Plan looks to enhance.